invpt/codef/README.md

 specialization could happen at both runtime and compile-time.
 When a function is specialized, it would be recompiled but taking into account the fact that the arguments have been made constant (and what constant values they have been given).
-Said in n a few words, this is "partial function application as JIT compilation"
+Said in a few words, this is "partial function application as JIT compilation."

 In the limit, this feature could make it very easy to make a performant implementation of another
 language: just write an interpreter for it and then specialize the function with the code specified